-- Football fans hyperfocus on the game so intently that they don’t even notice children fighting at their feet unless one of them blocks the view of the television set.
+- Football fans zero in on the game so completely that they barely notice children fighting at their feet unless one of them blocks the view of the television set.

 - Teenagers hyperfocus on video games so intently that many parents find it difficult to believe that they could ever experience distractibility!

 - Almost all men can point to more than a few occasions when Beloved’s shopping hyperfocus was close to becoming the final deal-breaker.

 Opinions are divided on whether hyperfocus is a useful tool or a symptom of a disorder, but I’m not going to enter that debate.
 I personally find it works for me up to a point – the point where I find myself pushing through hints from my inner three-year-old so that I can return to hyperfocus rather than taking the suggestion that I need a break.

 It is easy to fall into the trap where the idea of stopping for a break is cast into the black and white pot with interruptions and distractions.
 They are not the same thing at all, and it is never useful to treat them as if they are.

 - We must filter out distractions to stay on track long enough to complete anything.

 - We must NOT ignore our inner three-year-old’s need for a cookie break or we will eventually reach a place where we are not ABLE to complete anything: Boggle!